 Not only is this a fannypack, but it has a grab handle on the top.
 So the pack can be carried by hand, or worn around the waist.

 Since the Versipack as ALICE attachment points, this makes the pack a modular system.
 Instead of carrying a water bottle inside the pack, I added a 2 quart canteen on the back of the pack.

-Please note that the canteen does NOT come with the pack.
+Please note the canteen does NOT come with the pack.
 The canteen is one that I had on my Maxpedition Vulture II backpack.

 I took the canteen it off the Vulture II pack and put it on the Maxpedition Proteus Versipack.

 After wearing the canteen on the pack as shown in the picture, it became clear that the weight of the canteen on the backside of the pack was not going to work out.
 I ended up taking the canteen off the pack.